 *Fever, fatigue, muscle pain, chills, headache

-Summary of outcome and HIV status of cases, European Region, TESSy, 2022–2024
+Summary of outcome and HIV status of cases, WHO European Region, TESSy, in the last year

-Summary of outcome and HIV status of cases, EU/EEA countries, TESSy, 2022–2024
+Summary of outcome and HIV status of cases, EU/EEA countries, TESSy, in the last year

 Sexual behaviour in TESSy is defined according to the following non-mutually exclusive categories: